tiagoit/mv-semantic-html-viewer/README.md

 # Semantic HTML Viewer (Browser Extension)

-Extension to reveal the usage of semantic HTML tags on any website.
+Browser extension to reveal the usage of semantic HTML tags on any website.

 ### Technology